shaneikennedy/personal-dev/content/configuring-emacs-from-scratch-in-2025.md

 This config focuses on a few main things:
 1. I try to use new and actively maintained packages.
 The ones from [minad](https://github.com/minad) on github particularly interested me because they focus on recent versions of emacs and "doing one thing well".
 2. Using more of the emacs builtins!
 A lot of great packages have been merged into emacs in the last few years, they're well polished, maintained and do the work of third-party packages I used to rely on.
-3. Tree sitter, I still don't have the hang of structural editing that tree-sitter brings but even just the improved syntax highlighting makes it worth setting up.
+3. Tree sitter, I still don't have the hang of structural editing that tree-sitter enables but even just the improved syntax highlighting makes it worth setting up.
 4. It is impossible not to talk about AI and the importance of having tooling integrated into your editor, no matter what your stance is on the future of coding it's just useful to have these tools at your fingertips with a slick `C-*` keybinding.